 Winter plants can perk up your spirits on an otherwise bland day.
 While exact varieties of plants that flower in winter may vary depending on your hardiness zone, there are many varieties of winter flowering plants that add color to your yard.
 Wouldn’t it be nice to look out and see some pink and red decorating the vast landscape of white?

 Table of Contents

 8 Plants that Bloom in Winter

-Snowdrops: Snowdrops usually bloom in late November and will stay on the ground until near Christmas time.
+Snowdrops usually bloom in late November and will stay on the ground until near Christmas time.
 Some varieties will last even longer.
-Blooms are a white-green in color and turned towards the ground.
+Blooms are white-green in color and turned towards the ground.

-Phlox: Phlox actually thrive year round and will often bloom even in winter.
-They can thrive in winter sun as long as they are planted in well drained soil.
+Phlox actually thrive year-round and will often bloom even in winter.
+They can thrive in the winter sun as long as they are planted in well-drained soil.
 You will find many different shades of pink and purple flowers and even a few whites.

-Sweetbox: Winter gardening can benefit the wildlife when berries grow on the plants!
+Winter gardening can benefit wildlife when berries grow on the plants!
 Sweetbox is a small evergreen shrub that creates fragrant flowers from February through April.
-The flowers are white and slightly tube shaped and will sprout into small, non edible black berries in the fall.
-It likes lots of shade and well drained soil.
+The flowers are white and slightly tube-shaped and will sprout into small, nonedible black berries in the fall.
+It likes lots of shade and well-drained soil.

 Fragrant wintersweet makes waxy cuplike flowers that are fragrant and produce a yellow to white color with a purple center.
 They bloom during the winter season and continue through early spring

 The orange and red flowers of Jelena Witch Hazel create a vibrant picture against the snowy backdrop.
 They typically bloom in January and will create wild spirals of orange and red petals.